More about: Lisbon in 1 Day: everything you need to know

 Visit the Belém neighbourhood

-The Jerónimos Monastery and the Belém Tower, two of Lisbon's most iconic landmarks, are located in this area.
+The Jerónimos Monastery and the Belém Tower, two of Lisbon's most representative symbols, are located in this area.
 This area was one of the least affected by the 1755 earthquake that severely damaged many parts of the city and, as a result, its monuments are better preserved.
 Its origins date back to the 16th century, coinciding with the era of the conquistadors, which greatly influenced the character of its buildings.

 Discover a World Heritage Site: the Jerónimos Monastery